 Some tracks are newly written, while others (not previously recorded by Freddie) have proven their worth by becoming firm favourites with his live audiences.
 It showcases what Freddie does best – that is ‘get inside’ and deliver heartrending, troubled love songs in a manner guaranteed to stop you in your tracks.
 It is often said of Freddie that he does not merely ‘cover’ great songs; more often than not he improves on the originals.
 Indeed, if this were not the case, he would surely be more highly revered for his own songwriting accomplishments.

-Entitled “PRODIGAL SONGS”, Freddie’s latest album is a collection of songs about the power of love, the power of music, an observation on the history of Ireland over the last 100 years… and one song about a certain dog, and with a healthy inclusion of some rare covers.
+The next album was recorded in Ireland and Australia entitled “PRODIGAL SONGS” and is a collection of songs about the power of love, the power of music, an observation on the history of Ireland over the last 100 years… and one song about a certain dog, and with a healthy inclusion of some rare covers.
+Freddie released his 14th album ‘One Heart Beating’ in 2018.